carbon-language/carbon-lang/llvm/docs/JITLink.rst

 (e.g. with range checks) before application.

 Any error will halt the link process and notify the context of failure.
-In ORC, reported failures are propagated to and queries pending on definitions provided by the failing link, and also through edges of the dependence graph to any queries waiting on dependent symbols.
+In ORC, reported failures are propagated to queries pending on definitions provided by the failing link, and also through edges of the dependence graph to any queries waiting on dependent symbols.

 .. _connection_to_orc_runtime: